JimLynchCodes/React-With-Flow-Test/README.md

    "presets": ["flow"]
  }`

+4) Install the Flow binary.

+`yard add --dev flow-bin`

+5) Added flow command to package.json.

+`"flow": "flow'"`

+6) Run flow from Command line.

+`yarn run flow`

-4) Tell Webstorm that you want to use Flow.
+7) Tell Webstorm that you want to use Flow.

  Webstorm -> Preferences -> Languages And Tools -> JavaScript -> Choose "Flow" from dropdown.

-5) Enjoy nice, strict typing in your IDE while running the dev server as usual.
+8) Enjoy nice, strict typing in your IDE while running the dev server as usual.

-`npms start`
+`npm start`

 Happy coding!